gazebosim/gz-sensors/tutorials/custom_sensors.md

 [ign-gazebo/examples/plugins/custom_sensor_system](https://github.com/ignitionrobotics/ign-gazebo/tree/main/examples/plugin/custom_sensor_system).
 for the full code.
 Here are some important pointers:

-* Check for new entities that have `gz::gazebo::components::CustomSensor` during the `PreUpdate` callback and instantiate new sensors as they appear in simulation.
+* Check for new entities that have `gz::sim::components::CustomSensor` during the `PreUpdate` callback and instantiate new sensors as they appear in simulation.
 * Don't assume all `CustomSensors` are of the type you need, be sure to check